GooseFX1/gfx-ssl-sdk/ts/README.md

 </div>

 ### Trading GooseFX Liquidity Pools

-- Get detailed quotes and make swaps between trading pairs in a Goosefx Pool
+- Get detailed quotes and make swaps between trading pairs in a GooseFx Pool
 - Check your GooseFX Pool LP token balance and total supply

 # Installation

-Use your environment's package manager to install @orca-so/sdk and other related packages into your project.
+Use your environment's package manager to install `goosefx-ssl-sdk` and other related packages into your project.

 ```bash
 yarn add goosefx-ssl-sdk